What is the American Dream?

-American writer and historian James Truslow Adams best captured the definition of the American Dream: “Life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement,” with social class or the circumstances surrounding their birth not being a barrier.
+American writer and historian, James Truslow Adams, best captured the definition of the American Dream: “Life should be better and richer and fuller for everyone, with opportunity for each according to ability or achievement,” with neither social class nor the circumstances surrounding their birth being a barrier to success.

 The Origin of the American Dream

 The American Dream is rooted in the U.S. Declaration of Independence.
 That document, created by America’s founding fathers, says two key things that are largely responsible for shaping what the classic American Dream is.
 The declaration says that “all men are created equal” and that each man/woman has the right to “life, liberty, and the pursuit of happiness.”

 It’s important to note that the U.S. Constitution – the legal foundation that delineates how the government shall operate on a daily basis – reiterates this idea in its Preamble, noting that its purpose is to help “secure the Blessings of Liberty to ourselves and our Posterity.”

 The Many Versions of the American Dream

 19th Century America

 In the 19th century, the beginnings of mass emigration were affected by and affected the American Dream.
 A perfect example of this is the emigration of many highly-educated Germans, who ran to the U.S. after the failing of the 1848 German revolution and the attempt to break down hierarchical standards.
-They were drawn in by the political and economic freedoms embraced in the New World, and the fact that America did not run on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.
+They were drawn by the political and economic freedoms embraced in the New World, and the fact that America did not operate on the same class system, nor did it subscribe to the notion that a person could only achieve as much as their class dictated.